NeilTheSeal/ruby_repository_template/README.md

 4. Under VSCode settings, set:
     - Ruby LSP: Formatter = rubocop
     - Editor: Default Formatter = Standard Ruby
     - Editor: Format on Save = true

+When typing in a Ruby file, there will be suggestions for methods, variables, etc. Hover your mouse over the method, object, or class to view concise documentation for it.